urvisayta/SAP-P2P-Project/README.md

 ---

-🚀 Procure-to-Pay (P2P) Cycle in SAP MM

-## 📌 Project Overview
+## Project Overview
-This project explains the end-to-end **Procure-to-Pay (P2P)** process in **SAP Materials Management (MM)**.
+This project explains the end-to-end Procure-to-Pay (P2P) process in SAP Materials Management (MM).
 The P2P cycle is a key business process in supply chain management that covers procurement of materials from vendors and payment processing.

 The project demonstrates how procurement activities are integrated with inventory management and financial accounting in SAP, ensuring efficiency, transparency, and accuracy.

-> Note: This project is a conceptual implementation of SAP MM.
+Note: This project is a conceptual implementation of SAP MM.
 Screenshots and system execution are illustrative due to limited access to a live SAP system.

 ---

-## 🎯 Problem Statement
+## Problem Statement
 Organizations require an efficient system to manage procurement, vendor transactions, and payments.
 Manual processes often lead to:
 - Delays in procurement approvals
 - Lack of visibility in inventory